travelping/ergw/METRICS.md

 The `request_duration` metric is a histogram of the total processing time for the last incoming message of that type.

-All timing values in the histograms are in microseconds (µs).

 The label `type` is the GTP Messages types.
 For GTPv1-C messages the following types exist: